anotherAsad/AdvancedVLSIdesign/README.md

 <h3>7.
 L3 Parallel Form</h3>

-The L3 frequency works on essentially on the same principle as L3.
+The L3 frequency works essentially on the same principle as L3.
 It can give _3x_ throughput while using _2x_ filter resources (The L3 implementation has 6 filters, with each having a length of 1/3 of the original).

 The L3 system is also fed using a _3x_ faster clock that is used for serialization and de-serialization of the incoming/outgoing data.
 The internal core works in parallel at a slower clock.